AsaiYusuke/6502_test_executor/README.md

 6502_tester -d <debug information> -t <test scinario>
 ```

-You can find all option arguments by displaying the help:
+You can find all command line arguments in help:

 ```
 # ./6502_tester --help